martinsmith1968/NativeWindowsConsoleApplicationsCPP/.docs/PauseN.md

 [message-text] Text                   The Text to display (Default:Press any key to continue (or wait {timeout} seconds) . . . )
--t, --timeout Integer                 The timeout to wait for in seconds (Default:30) -s, --sleep Integer                   The period to sleep for between checks for in milliseconds (Default:200) -?, --help +/-                        Show Help screen (Default:false) -@, --use-default-arguments-file +/-  Use Default Arguments File (PauseN.options) (Default:true) -$, --use-local-arguments-file +/-    Use Local Arguments File (PauseN.options) (Default:true)
+-t, --timeout Integer                 The timeout to wait for in seconds (Default:30) -s, --sleep Integer                   The period to sleep for between checks for in milliseconds (Default:200) -c, --timeout-cancelled-text Text     The text to show when a timeout is cancelled (Default:(Timeout Cancelled)) -e, --escape-cancels-timeout +/-      Allow ESC to cancel timeout (Default:true) -?, --help +/-                        Show Help screen (Default:false) -@, --use-default-arguments-file +/-  Use Default Arguments File (PauseN.options) (Default:true) -$, --use-local-arguments-file +/-    Use Local Arguments File (PauseN.options) (Default:true)